 Is it possible to Colorize old photos with Artificial Intelligence or AI?

 With new developments in computer power so comes AI.
 This raises the question Is it possible to Colorize old photos with Artificial Intelligence or AI?
 Let us delve into what is currently available and what to expect in the future.

 Basic object colouring.

 If you are an artist and want to draw but no colorize, there are some tools available we can use.
 A website called PaintsChainer uses AI to help color line art.
 Many artists draw cartoons and line-based artworks.
 The tedious part for some is colorizing the art.
 I uploaded a line drawing art piece to their website to see how it works.

-With PaintsChainer you can use the brush to help the AI paint in particular colors.
+With PaintsChainer you can use the brush to help the AI paint in particular colours.
 You can choose between 3 styles and for an “artistic” interpretation it works quite well.

 Using a public domain photo of a teddy bear converted to black and white I tried again.
 Not such a good result.
 Let us take a look at what is on offer colorize photos.

 AI coloring for photos

-Photographs are more complex than line art and require more complex solutions. demos.algorithmia.com offer a solution for colorizing black and white photos.
+Photographs are more complex than line art and require more complex solutions. demos.algorithmia.com offers a solution for colorizing black and white photos.
 I put it to the test.
-In order to get a fair comparison, I used a photo I have already colored and the same image before it was colored.
+In order to get a fair comparison, I used a photo I have already coloured and the same image before it was coloured.
 Below are some results.

 You can see in this example the greenery has worked very well.
 Unfortunately, the software uses just one shade of green and cannot distinguish between different types of foliage.
 It cannot identify the types of plant and therefore inserts “Green” as a colour.
-It may have recognized a brick pattern in the background and added “Brown” and has managed to pick the correct color for the ground.
-Most surprisingly this is almost the same color I used and the colour does not spill outside the confines of the walls.
+It may have recognized a brick pattern in the background and added “Brown” and has managed to pick the correct colour for the ground.
+Most surprisingly this is almost the same colour I used and the colour does not spill outside the confines of the walls.

-On closer inspection, the color spill is more evident.
+On closer inspection, the colour spill is more evident.